Meera Shakti Osborne, Sun Shines in the Ends

 EXHIBITION

-Artist and youth worker, Meera Shakti Osborne, collaborated with teenagers from Inspire Walworth to create a thoughtful and hopeful installation now available to see at Sky Shopping City.
+Artist and youth worker Meera Shakti Osborne collaborated with teenagers from Inspire Walworth to create a thoughtful and hopeful installation at Peckham's Sky Shopping City.

 Details

 Meera’s approach to the project emphasised the importance of making young people feel listened to and respected.
-She facilitated workshops where art emerged naturally from discussions on topics, such as feelings about their area and personal connections.
+She facilitated workshops where art emerged naturally from discussions on topics, such as feelings about their neighbourhoods and personal connections.

 For me, the most important thing about the workshops, about all work that I do with young people, is that young people feel listened to and respected.
-And then from that, art always comes
+And then from that, art always comes.

 Meera Shakti Osborne